surfly/docs/tutorial/chapter1.md

 });
 ```

+We now have our own personalised landing page to greet our customers:

 ![landing page](http://i.imgur.com/QqgL0Wo.jpg)

-We now have our own personalised landing page to greet our customers.

 <a name="session"></a>